Compare childcare costs and live place availability

 Meals, nappies and excursions can materially change the real weekly spend.

-Use vacancy alerts to reduce search time
+Use availability alerts to reduce search time

 Faster visibility helps parents act before a suitable place disappears.